DL 252

 I was involved in the following content this week:

-- The challenges and benefits of being a media literacy entrepreneur – This webinar explores the challenges and benefits of being a media literacy entrepreneur with host Renee Hobbs and featuring Ava Montgomery, Josue Emmanuel Munoz, W. Ian O’Byrne, and Tessa Jolls.
+- The Challenges and Benefits of Being a Media Literacy Entrepreneur - This webinar explores the challenges and benefits of being a media literacy entrepreneur with host Renee Hobbs and featuring Ava Montgomery, Josue Emmanuel Munoz, W. Ian O'Byrne, and Tessa Jolls.

-A conversation with Bettina Love, Gholdy Muhammad, Dena Simmons and Brian Jones about abolitionist teaching and antiracist education.
+A conversation with Bettina Love, Gholdy Muhammad, Dena Simmons, and Brian Jones about abolitionist teaching and antiracist education.

-How can abolitionist educators make the most of this moment to fight for humane, liberatory, anti-racist schooling for black youth and for all youth?
+What would freedom look like in our schools?
+How can abolitionist educators make the most of this moment to fight for humane, liberatory, anti-racist schooling for Black youth and for all youth?

-Misinformation, Crisis, and Public Health—Reviewing the Literature
+Misinformation, Crisis, and Public Health

-The Covid-19 pandemic comes at a time when we were already grappling with information overload and pervasive misinformation.
+The COVID-19 pandemic comes at a time when we were already grappling with information overload and pervasive misinformation.
 This review of the literature by Kate Starbird, Emma S. Spiro, and Kolina Koltai explores the tactics and intentions of those spreading these streams.

 In a crisis, humans communicate in a process called collective sensemaking in order to understand uncertain and dynamic circumstances.
 Collective sensemaking is a vital process, but we can make mistakes—or the process can be manipulated and exploited.